Donate

 Whatever the amount, your donation to GUTS counts!

 A £150,000 investment from GUTS in 2018 provided the latest AV training equipment linking operating theatres and endoscopy suites at the Royal Surrey with MATTU (Minimal Access Therapy Training Unit).
 Watching and learning from experts is an indispensable part of the training process.
-Doctors and nurses can see live endoscopic and laparoscopic (‘keyhole’) procedures in high-definition detail, and speak with the surgeons and other clinical specialists as they carry them out.
-The money GUTS raised was matched by hospital funds.
+Doctors and nurses can see live endoscopic and laparoscopic (‘keyhole’) procedures in high-definition and speak with the surgeons and other clinical specialists as they carry them out.

 We use cookies to improve your experience and to provide us with insight into how people use our website.